-Haileybury Turnford School Admission Arrangements for 2022-23
+Haileybury Turnford School Admission Arrangements for 2023/24

-The school will have a published admission number of 182
+The school will have a Published Admission Number (PAN) of 182

 Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an Education Health & Care Plan (EHCP) that names the school.
+Haileybury Turnford will admit all children with an EHCP who names the school.

 If there are fewer applications than places available, all applicants will be offered a place.
-If there are more applications than places available, the criteria outlined below will be used to allocate applications.
+If there are more applications than places available, the criteria outlined below will be used to prioritise applications.

-Rule 1 Looked After Children
+Rule 1 Looked After Children and Previously Looked After Children